-The site has direct access onto Codicote Road.
-Safe site access for pedestrians, bicycles and vehicles must be provided, that connects onto and along Codicote Lane.
-There is a reasonable prospect that a Local Transport Plan (LTP) compliant access strategy allowing safe access for all modes is deliverable.
+The site has direct access onto Wheathampstead Road and Piggottshill Lane.
+Access for active modes should be delivered on both Piggottshill Lane and onto Wheathampstead Road.
+A Local Transport Plan (LTP) compliant access strategy allowing safe and suitable access for all modes is deliverable.